 The Dodgers saw great promise in their new farmhand.
 Guerrero cut a striking figure, balancing upper body strength with quickness afoot.
 It wasn’t long before the minor league sensation was lauded as a five-tool prodigy who could hit for power and average in addition to fielding many positions.

 Pedro made significant contributions to the parent club in 1980.
-He filled valuable a utility role over two stretches during the season, spelling an ailing Davey Lopes at second and a slumping Rudy Law in center.
+He filled a valuable utility role over two stretches during the season, spelling an ailing Davey Lopes at second and a slumping Rudy Law in center.
 Overall, Guerrero played six different positions in 1980 and batted an impressive .322 with 7 homers and 31 RBI in 183 at-bats.

-When play resumed, pennant races were replaced by a prosthetic playoff system pairing “first half” winners against “second half” winners in each division, infused with a pair of wild card teams and grafted over with a divisional playoff.
+The season resumed in August, but two months were lost from the schedule.
+League officials considered alternative playoff formats after the long lay-off.
+Pennant races were replaced by a prosthetic playoff system pairing “first half” winners against “second half” winners in each division, infused with a pair of wild card teams and grafted over with a divisional playoff.
 The Dodgers would benefit from the lopsided logic, guaranteed a playoff spot for their first-half success.
 The second act would be a different story.

 Guerrero had factored into three straight World Series wins, but his crowning performance sealed the series for the Dodgers.